Masters Tournament sends invitation to wrong Scott Stallings, player says

 “Hi Scott,” a screenshot of the direct message reads.
 “My name is Scott Stallings as well and I’m from GA.
 My wife’s name is Jennifer too!
 I received a FedEx today from the Masters inviting me to play in the Masters Tournament… I’m 100% sure this is not for me.
 I play but wow!”

-Scott Stallings offered to send professional golfer Scott Stallings the invitation and “very nice package” in time for the tournament, which is scheduled for April.
-The non-pro golfer Stallings posited that the Masters likely got mixed up because of the similarities in their names, wife’s names and locations.
+Scott Stallings offered to send professional golfer Scott Stallings the invitation and “very nice package” in time for the tournament, which is played in April in Georgia.
+The non-pro golfer Stallings posited that the Masters likely got mixed up because of the similarities in their names, their wives’ names and their locations.

 According to ESPN, Stallings is currently ranked 54th in the world and last won a PGA Tour in 2014.
 His last Masters Tournament play was in 2014.
-PGA Tour stats show Stallings has played in 321 events to date, made 170 cuts and totaled over $16 million in winnings.
+PGA Tour stats show Stallings has played in 321 events to date, made 170 cuts and collected more than $16 million in winnings.

 “I think it’s a little sad,” a different Jeffrey Epstein told Larson.
 “It’s not entirely surprising that people can’t take three seconds to do an image search — or something to understand a few basic facts of what they’re reading.”